Santi Benedetto e Scholastica

-Santi Benedetto e Scolastica is a church in Rome on the Via di Torre Argentina, although its postal address is Vicolo Sinibaldi 1, the headquarters of the confraternity.
+Santi Benedetto e Scolastica is a church in Rome.

 History

 This tiny church is one of the smallest in Rome, and is the regional church for natives of the city and region of Norcia living in Rome.
 An archconfraternity to care for the welfare of Nursian expatriates was set up in Rome in the early 1600s.
 Pope Paul V approved it as a confraternity in 1615.
-At first the group met in a chapel of Sant'Eustachio, but in 1622, the confraternity was bequeathed a property on the VIa di Torre Argentina.
+At first, the group met in a chapel of Sant'Eustachio, but in 1622, the confraternity was bequeathed a property on the VIa di Torre Argentina.
 Gregory XV raised it to an archconfraternity in 1623.